Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Introduction

 We approach these problems with a combination of theory and experiment in this paper.
 Performance of these sampling schemes is evaluated via the stability of HodgeRank, as measured by the Fiedler value.
 The Erd\"os-R\'enyi random graph model is associated with random sampling without replacement.
 For this model, an estimate of the Fiedler value was recently given in \cite{Kolokolnikov2013}.
 The proof of this estimate hinges on an estimate of \cite{FeigeOfek05}, which can be shown to imply that, at first order, the Fiedler value is the minimal degree of the graph.
 The minimal degree of the graph can then be estimated from the binomial distribution.
 To analyze the random graph model associated with random sampling with replacement, we generalize the result given in \cite{FeigeOfek05} to multigraphs.
 A simple Normal approximation is then used to estimate the Fiedler value.
-As the graphs become increasing dense, we prove that both random sampling methods asymptotically have the same Fiedler value.
-Our analysis implies: \begin{enumerate} \item[i)] For a finite graph which is sparse, random sampling \emph{with} and \emph{without} replacement have similar performance; for a dense finite graph, random sampling \emph{without} replacement is superior to random sampling \emph{with} replacement, and approaches the performance of greedy sampling. \item[ii)] For very large graphs, the three considered sampling schemes exhibit similar performance. \end{enumerate} These analytic conclusions are supported by both simulated examples and real-world datasets.
+As the graphs become increasingly dense, we prove that both random sampling methods asymptotically have the same Fiedler value.
+Our analysis implies: \begin{enumerate} \item[i)] For a finite graph which is sparse, random sampling \emph{with} and \emph{without} replacement have similar performance; for a dense finite graph, random sampling \emph{without} replacement is superior to random sampling \emph{with} replacement, and approaches the performance of greedy sampling. \item[ii)] For very large graphs, the three considered sampling schemes exhibit similar performance. \end{enumerate} In particular, the asymptotic behavior of the two random sampling schemes is rigorously proved in Theorem \ref{tm} and their discrepancy for small sample sizes is supported by heuristic estimates (see Sections \ref{sec:HeurEstMinDegree} and \ref{sec:AsymAnalFiedler}).
+These analytic conclusions and the performance of the greedy sampling strategy are supported by both simulated examples and real-world datasets (see Section \ref{sec:experiments}).
 Based on our findings, for a relatively small number of items to be compared, we recommend a two-stage sampling strategy where a greedy sampling method is used initially and random sampling without replacement is used in the second stage.
 When a large number of items is to be compared, we recommend random sampling with replacement as this is computationally inexpensive and trivially parallelizable.